deonvz/symfonycontainer/README.md

 # symfonycontainer
-Docker build project that provides you with Symfony 5, PHP 7.2, Nginx and Mariadb.
+Docker build project that provides you with Symfony 5, PHP, Nginx and Mariadb.
 It`s ready to run your app.

 1) Clone the Repo
 2) Run: docker-compose build